The Fuzzle database contains many more hits than unique domains.

 We created a network that represented this 24 999 nodes linking them whenever they present a fragment in common.

-We obtain a network that is undirected, unweighted, and each pair of nodes are at most connected by one link, thus being a so-called simple network:
+We obtain a network that is undirected, unweighted, and each pair of nodes are at most linked by one edge, thus being a so-called simple network:

 There are domains from the 7 classes in Fuzzle,